Othniel Charles Marsh: Early life and family

-European travels
+European travels and return to Yale

 Following school, Marsh declined a professorship at Yale (Note: Biographers Charles Schuchert and Clara Mae LeVene say that the story of the professorship is "probably true" as Marsh included it in an outline of his life, but that there was no confirming record of such an offer.) and instead took a tour of Europe; it is possible the trip was to avoid being drafted into the American Civil War, although he might have also been disqualified from service on account of his eyesight.
 Marsh traveled through England, France, Germany and Switzerland, studying with or making the acquaintance of prominent scientists such as Heinrich Ernst Beyrich, Wilhelm Peters, Christian Gottfried Ehrenberg and Henry Woodward.
 In discussions with his uncle, Marsh convinced the businessman to fund a natural history museum at Yale.
 While studying at the University of Berlin in late 1863, the 32-year-old Marsh first met 25-year-old Edward Drinker Cope, who was also on a scientific tour of Europe.
 Cope had much less formal schooling than Marsh, but had already published thirty-seven papers.
 The two Americans spent a few days together and would become friends.

 After a salmon fishing excursion with Peabody in Ireland, Marsh returned to America in July or August 1865.
 Marsh had expected Peabody's gift would have resulted in a position at Yale, but it took until 1866 when Yale established a chair of paleontology at the university.
-Marsh was given the position, but no salary was attached; biographer George Grinnell suggested that this suited Marsh just fine, as he was more interested in research than teaching.
-Marsh's interests shifted entirely to paleontology, and after 1869 his other scientific contributions mostly ceased.
+Marsh was given the position, but no salary was attached; biographer George Bird Grinnell suggested that this suited Marsh just fine, as he was more interested in research than teaching.
+The Yale position was notable because Marsh became the first professor of paleontology in the USA, thus spearheading a renaissance in this field which was hitherto limited to being a hobby of wealthy men and lagging behind Europe.
+Marsh's own interests shifted to paleontology, and after 1869 his other scientific contributions had mostly ceased.

+During his travels abroad, Marsh had kept correspondence with Elizabeth Cogswell Dixon, the wife of senator James Dixon.
+Elizabeth had functioned as Marsh's aunt during the late 1850s, and tried to direct Marsh's attention to a number of "pretty persons" to marry, most heavily her niece, Constance Kinney.
+Marsh's interest was instead held by Dixon's eldest daughter, Clementine, who had before his European trips rebuffed his advances.
+Upon returning from his travels, Marsh again tried and failed to win her hand.
+He would seriously pursue only one other woman, the daughter of railroad magnate John W. Garrett, but was similarly rebuffed, Marsh's friends noting that he "lacked the light touch so helpful in social intercourse."
+He would instead remain a lifelong bachelor.